Security

 Toggles are off by default (all commands allowed).
 Enable them to restrict categories you don't want your agent using.

-Set spending limits
+Set runtime limits

 Change your model